By Juegostudio | Augmented Reality | May 13th, 2020

 The wait is finally over; the fifth-generation (5G) wireless network has made its neat landing on our reality hemisphere!
 An innovation that could drastically change the history of communication networks, 5G will empower us with the capability of a completely associated world.

 We have been told that 5G possibly modifies the way we collaborate with the physical and the virtual world.
 Undoubtedly, it isn’t going to just modestly improve the AR game scenario but soon be mandatory for AR & VR games.
-The network’s speed, ubiquity and low latency are justifiable.
-The faster data downloads, more stable connections and upload speeds of 5G network will usher in a better immersive future for AR/VR applications.
+The network’s speed, ubiquity, and low latency are justifiable.
+The faster data downloads, more stable connections, and upload speeds of the 5G network will usher in a better immersive future for AR/VR applications solutions.

 Immense data is being handled progressively in real-time, especially with the streaming of entertainment videos and games.
 As facts and figures go, a single video-game manufacturer alone can generate around 50 terabytes of data per day.
 With more than 2 billion video game players across the world, one could understand This huge consumption and transmission of data strain our existing band spectrums, congesting them further.